 MLB Late Tuesday Draftstars DFS Preview and Projections for June 17, 2025

-A handy Draftstars cheat sheet is a must for MLB fantasy players.
-This DFS preview is designed to help you build your fantasy teams for Draftstars' MLB contests and improve your season-long fantasy line-ups on Tuesday and beyond.
+A reliable Draftstars cheat sheet is crucial for MLB fantasy players.
+This DFS preview is designed to help you put together your fantasy teams for Draftstars' MLB contests and improve your season-long fantasy line-ups on Tuesday and beyond.

 Featured MLB Games

-Draftstars' MLB Late Tuesday slate consists of the following match-ups:
+Draftstars' MLB Late Tuesday slate includes the following match-ups:

 - Los Angeles Dodgers vs San Diego Padres